interledger-deprecated/ilp-plugin-bells/README.md

 ```

 ILP-Plugin-Bells can also be created via a factory, which allows many instances
-to share a single websocket connection:
+to share a single websocket connection.

+**Note: this requires an admin account on a ledger.
+Otherwise the factory can't
+listen for events on all accounts.**

 ```js
 const Client = require('ilp').Client